 Meanwhile, the other side of the media operates with the inverse philosophy, an erroneous belief that sacrificing decency automatically proves one’s honesty as a reliable purveyor of the news.
-Brazenly advertising your lack of decency does not mean that you are more honest.
-It can mean that you are dishonest anyway, but also a jerk.
+A person’s brazen disregard for decency does not necessarily mean that they are more honest.
+It can mean that they are dishonest anyway, but also lacking in social graces.

 As we shape the media and it shapes us, many politicians fall in the same categories.
 Some peddle decency like an imposition perhaps to distract us from their dishonesty, their corruption and their cronyism.
 Others try to score points by being brashly indecent, as if this alone constituted evidence of their virtue and transparency.

 Honesty is the foundation of decency.
 The second without the first is at best vapid theater and at worst a contrived subterfuge.